How To Cope With Pregnancy Anxiety

 Do you think you have pregnancy anxiety?
 Here’s how to cope with ante-natal anxiety, and my own experience during pregnancy

-One thing I was thinking about, recently, when re-reading my post on what no-one tells you about pregnancy is that no-one ever really talks about pregnancy anxiety and fear in pregnancy, do they?
+One thing I thought about when re-reading my post on what no-one tells you about pregnancy is that no-one ever really talks about pregnancy anxiety and fear in pregnancy.

-I suffered from both during both of my pregnancies, so here’s how I coped with it.
+I suffered from pregnancy anxiety both during both of my pregnancies, especially my first pregnancy, so here’s how I coped with it.

 When you’re in the very first first trimester of pregnancy it’s all new and exciting and a million other things at once, including daunting and scary.
-This is when I found my pregnancy anxiety was the worst.
+I can be incredibly anxious at the best of times, but during my first trimester was when I first experienced pregnancy anxiety, and when my anxiety was the worst.

 Fertility problems and pregnancy anxiety:

 It also didn’t help that I’d spent a long time reading message boards online where a lot of worst-case scenarios are discussed.
-And as there wouldn’t be any confirmation until the first scan at 12 weeks, which goes really slowly, so you have a lot of time to think.
-I was fully expecting to get to the scan and see nothing there.
-Absolutely nothing.
+And as there wouldn’t be any confirmation I was having a normal pregnancy until the first scan at 12 weeks, which goes really slowly, you have a lot of time to think.
+I was fully expecting to get to the scan and for them to find nothing there.

 And it’s likely that not many people know at this point – we didn’t even tell our parents until week 10 – so there wasn’t really anyone I could discuss the minor points with at length, especially not about how to cope with pregnancy fears and anxieties.

 Pregnancy fear and anxiety didn’t vanish entirely though.
-In the second trimester, I had a couple of bleeds (including one I spent two nights in hosptial for).
+In the earlier stages, where you don’t have regular movements, I often felt anxious.
+And in the second trimester, I had a couple of bleeds (including one I spent two nights in hosptial for).
 But it was a lot easier with everything being out in the ‘open.’